reposense/RepoSense/docs/UserGuide.md

 ## Quickstart RepoSense with Netlify

-To enjoy a real time RepoSense report on your target repositories, all you'll need is Netlify and a fork of this repo.
+To enjoy a real time RepoSense report on your target repositories, all you need is Netlify and a fork of this repo.
 Follow [this guide] to get started.

 ## Using Travis-CI to automate publishing of the report to GitHub Pages